arteeguz/CodePath_WEB102/Projects/Project1/README.md

-# Web Development Project 1 - *Staten Island Pizza Favorites
+# Web Development Project 1 - *Staten Island Pizza Favorites*
-*

-Submitted by: **Your Name Here**
+Submitted by: **Artem Guz**

-This web app: **insert description**
+This web app: **This web page showcases the best pizza places in Staten Island, guiding you directly to their websites to order your favorite pizza.**

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+Applied a transition effect on the card component, which is activated when the user hovers over it.

 ## Video Walkthrough